nusenu/ansible-relayor/README.md

     - Indirectly limits the amount of instances we generate per host.
     - default: 1

+* `tor_instance_limit` integer
+    - This var allows you to set an upper limit on how many tor instances are deployed on a server.
+    - default: 2

 * `tor_offline_masterkey_dir` folderpath
     - default: ~/.tor/offlinemasterkeys
     - Defines the location where on the ansible control machine we store relay keys (Ed25519 and RSA)